 Additional education will lead you to GIS jobs with increased responsibility, higher potential income, and more comprehensive compensation packages like most professional careers.
 So, to qualify for the most in-demand jobs, you need a bachelor’s or master’s degree.

 Earning a GIS associate degree is an excellent way to begin a career in this field.
 Once you have earned an associate degree, you can enroll in a bachelor’s degree in GIS program.
 Many of these degrees allow you to use the credits you have already earned.
-With this advanced standing, most students take an additional two years to complete a bachelor’s degree.
+With this advanced standing, most students take two more years to complete a bachelor’s degree.